ELGAS Knowledge Hub

 Heavier use and continuous operation will wear out the gas hot water system components and heating elements over time.

-While the heat exchanger, hot water pipes, and combustion chamber are all built to withstand significant temperature changes, all materials have their own limits.
+While the gas hot water heat exchanger, gas hot water pipes, and combustion chamber are all built to withstand significant temperature changes, all materials have their own limits.

 Water quality